What You Need to Know about COVID-19 Testing

 Tests like the Abbott ID NOW test, which we use at Health Express, South Shore Health’s urgent care offices, are very accurate.

-Rapid PCR tests detects the presence of COVID-19 DNA from a sample taken via a nasal swab.
+Rapid PCR tests detect the presence of COVID-19 DNA from a sample taken via a nasal swab.
 (This isn’t a deep brain probing—it’s just along the tip of your nose.)

 A machine about the size of a toaster oven runs the test, and provides a result in as little as 15 minutes.

 How can I get a rapid COVID-19 test?